demaford/OfficeDocs-MicrosoftSearch/MicrosoftSearch/troubleshoot-servicenow-knowledge-connector.md

 </details>

-### 4. To view URL of the knowledge article, change it in the support portal
+### 4. To view the URL of the knowledge article, change it in the support portal

 <details><summary>(Click to expand) Follow the steps to change the URL of the knowledge article.</summary><br>